extcode/cart/Documentation/Tutorials/Index.rst

         Prefill address fields with data of an logged-in Frontend user.

-    ..  card:: :ref:`Images of products in the cart <images-cart-product-list>`

-        A way to render an image of a product in the cart product list.

     ..  card:: :ref:`Routing for multistep checkout <routing-multistep-checkout>`

         A possible setup for routing in multistep checkout